Ralph Jordan: Head football coaching career

-Personal life
+Personal life and death

 Jordan met Evelyn Walker (1913–2011), a native of Augusta, Georgia, and a student at the University of South Carolina, when Jordan accompanied the Auburn University basketball team to a tournament there in 1934.
 Jordan and Walker married in 1937 and were the parents of three children.
 Evelyn Walker Jordan served as a Panhellenic advisor on the Auburn campus and became a licensed couples counsellor.